kean/Nuke/Sources/Nuke/Nuke.docc/Essentials/getting-started.md

 Learn about main Nuke features and APIs.

-// TODO: Make sure all main links are captured here.

 ## Image Pipeline

 ``ImagePipeline`` is what you use to load images.
 You can start by using a shared pipeline and can configure a custom one later if needed (see <doc:image-pipeline-configuration>).
 Use ``ImagePipeline/image(for:delegate:)`` that returns an ``ImageResponse`` containig an image in case of success.